deepset-ai/haystack/proposals/text/3784-shaper.md

 # Motivation

-We need Shaper to support the use cases where we want to easily add new variables to the invocation context.
+We need Shaper to support the use cases where we want to easily add new variables to the pipeline invocation context.
 These new variables hold values which are a result of some arbitrary function invocation on the existing variables in the invocation context.

-Shaper is especially useful when combined with PromptNodes.
+Shaper is especially useful when combined with PromptNode(s).
 Aside from simply renaming variables to match the templates of PromptNodes, we can also use Shaper to add new variables to the invocation context.
-Often these new variables are the result of some arbitrary function invocation on the existing variables in the invocation.
+Often these new variables are the result of some arbitrary function invocation on the existing variables in the invocation context.

-The original idea for Shaper was to support the use case of expanding the query string variable to a list of strings and the list size matching the size of the documents list.
-This is useful when we want to use the same query string as a question to pose to all the documents in the documents list.
+The original idea for Shaper is related to question answering use case using PromptNode.
+In QA, query string variable passed to a pipeline run method needs to be expanded to a list of strings with the list size matching the size of the documents list.
+Therefore, we can use the query as the question to pose to all the documents in the documents list.

 The expected outcome of using Shaper is that we can easily add new variables to the invocation context so they can match the prompt templates of PromptNodes.
 Multiple Shaper components can be used in a pipeline to modify the invocation context as needed.

 # Detailed design